 Tuesday AM Resident Rounds

 Resident Rounds occur every Tuesday morning at the Civic and General.
 They are mandatory for all on service Anesthesia residents at the Civic and General.
 These tend to be Royal College formatted case presentations.
-They start at 07:00AM at last ½ hour.
+They start at 07:00AM and last for a ½ hour.

 Grand Rounds occur every Wednesday morning across all TOH sites.
 You will be assigned a date to present at some point in your residency.

 This forum is meant to complement our Department of Anesthesiology’s Journal Club, as part of our academic program.

 APS & ECHO Rounds

 These run on Thursday, alternating weeks.
 Weekly announcements are sent with the dates and topics.
 They are videoconferenced between campuses.
 They begin at 07:05 and last 25 minutes.
 They are mandatory when you are rotating on anesthesia.